 I’ve never fallen in love with a place quite like I have with Colombia.
 A strong statement for sure, so let me take a moment to explain myself.

-Colombia is without a doubt one of the most misunderstood countries on the planet, a place that has gotten it’s fame from violence, drugs, and extreme tragedy.
-Violence and tragedy that started when Colombia became the worlds leading producers of Cocaine (it no longer is).
+Colombia is without a doubt one of the most misunderstood countries on the planet, a place that has gotten its fame from violence, drugs, and extreme tragedy.
+Violence and tragedy started when Colombia became the worlds leading producer of Cocaine (it no longer is).
 Full of gangs and notorious drug lords, like Medellin’s Pablo Escobar, Colombia quickly became a place that the world looked at from afar and in response emitted a sigh of relief that they were not among the chaos.

 Yet, there were people who were there.
 People born into a situation that they could not change.
 Children who witnessed the death of their neighbors, understanding fright far before they understood comfort.
 Parents who watched as their babies were robbed of the ease and innocence that should be an unquestionable gift of childhood.
 Teenagers who were denied social lives that so many of us take for granted, doors closed at dusk, homes becoming a personal prison.

 And there is also the city of Medellin which has witnessed the rise and fall of Colombia’s internal struggle.
 A city that was once given the title of the most murderous place in the entire world.
 A city that was unwillingly splattered with the blood of its innocent children, mountains that absorbed the cries of grief-stricken mothers, and rivers that rose with the tears of too many affected souls.

 Then in 2002, things began to change, a platform of security was put in place, and as Medellin opened itself up travelers started flocking.

 A traveler in Medellin can feel that there is something in the air here.
 Hope.
 Change.
 Desire.
 A desire to learn through education, a desire to remember the past and with that change the future.